 Who said snack time has to be boring for adults?
-While these healthy apple donuts are definitely kid-friendly, I originally created them for my Summer Cleanse guide for adults.
+While these healthy apple donuts are definitely kid-friendly, I originally created them for my 7-Day Cleanse for adults.
 The best snacks have healthy fat and protein along with carbs to boost your energy without the crash afterward.

 You can’t help but smile while enjoying these festive apple donuts.
 And with an endless number of ways to top them, you’re sure to find a combo you love to share or enjoy all on your own.